 - 1. On the VD Mgmt screen, press <Tab> to move the cursor to the parameters you want to change. - 2.
 Press the down-arrow key to expand the parameters and scroll down the list of settings. - 3.
 To change the stripe element size, press <Tab> to highlight Stripe Size. - 4.
 Press <Enter> to display the list of stripe element sizes (64 KB, 128 KB, 256 KB, 512 KB, and 1 MB).
 The default stripe size is 64 KB. - 5.
 Press the down-arrow key to highlight the desired option and press <Enter>. - 6.
 To change the read policy, press <Tab> to move the cursor to Read Policy. - 7.
-Press <Enter> to display the options (No Read Ahead or Read Ahead). - 8.
-Press the down-arrow key to highlight the desired option and press <Enter>. - 9.
+Press <Enter> to display the options (No Read Ahead or Read Ahead).

+- 8. Press the down-arrow key to highlight the desired option and press <Enter>. - 9.
 To change the write policy, press <Tab> to move the cursor to Write Policy. - 10.
 Press <Enter> to display the options (Write-Through, Write Back). - 11.
 Press the down-arrow key to highlight an option and press <Enter>. - 12.
-Press <Tab> to move the cursor to Force WB with no battery and press <Enter>.

-NOTE: If you chose Write-Through as the write policy, then the option Force WB with no battery is not available.

-CAUTION: Do not initialize virtual disks when attempting to recreate an existing configuration.

-13. Press <Tab> to move the cursor to Initialize and press <Enter>.

-14. Press <Tab> to move the cursor to Configure Hot Spare and press <Enter>.

-NOTE: The hot spare created at the stage is a dedicated hot spare.

-- 15. If you have chosen to create hot spares in the earlier steps, a pop-up window is displayed where disks with appropriate sizes are displayed.
+Press <Tab> to move the cursor to Force WB with no battery and press <Enter>. - i NOTE: If you chose Write-Through as the write policy, then the option Force WB with no battery is not available. - CAUTION: Do not initialize virtual disks when attempting to recreate an existing configuration. - 13.
+Press <Tab> to move the cursor to Initialize and press <Enter>. - (i) NOTE: Fast initialization is performed at this stage. - 14.
+Press <Tab> to move the cursor to Configure Hot Spare and press <Enter>. - i NOTE: The hot spare created at the stage is a dedicated hot spare. - 15.
+If you have chosen to create hot spares in the earlier steps, a pop-up window is displayed where disks with appropriate sizes are displayed.
 Press the <spacebar> to select the disk size. - 16.
 After you select the disk size, click OK to finalize the selection or click Cancel to forfeit the selection. - 17.
 Select OK to accept the settings and press <Enter> to exit the window or select Cancel and press <Enter> to exit if you do not want to change any virtual disk parameters.